 Cordes says in his interview with Chris, that Maestri is a tragic figure in this; I agree.
 Once the (alleged) lie begins, and all celebrate his success, how does one back this off?
 How could you turn and say “hey, this actually did not happen”.
 How hard is it, to live your life as a lie?
 Is it a lie?
 Did Maestri actually summit Cerro Torre?

 Drink One-I drank this one during my 50K at URINEO.
 The taste was good.
-BUT just so you know, if you are not familiar with the gelatinous nature of chia seeds it might be a turn off.
+BUT just so you know, if you are not familiar with the gelatinous nature of chia seeds it might be a turn off and you might prefer something like RED Elixir instead.
 I drank this in the middle of the ultra, hoping to not have any untoward gi side effects.
 It did not!

 Drink Two: I took the grape flavor to work,